 I expect the interviews are going to be conducted online.
 My favorite tool would be Skype (or something else that is voice-based), but anything that allows for real-time communication is great.
 If you are close to or in Vienna, Austria, meeting in person is also a possibility.
 If you prefer text-based communication, we can arrange for that as well.
 Just let me know what you are using and what works best for you and we will figure something out.

 - Who are social scientists doing (or having done) qualitative research online.

 “Qualitative research” includes, but is not limited to digital ethnography and participant observation.
 As long as your approach is qualitative, it can include a wide range of methods to collect data online.
 It does not matter if you are currently involved in a project or if you are still working with digital methods – I’d love to hear about past experiences too!

-- And who would talk to me about their beginnings with digital research methods as outlined above.
+- And who would talk to me about their experiences developing and refining their digital research methods as outlined above.

 - And who speak English (or German).